KevinFromConn/book-search-engine/README.md

 # Book Search Engine

 This application will allow users to compile all of their favorite books into one convenient place online!
 This app was originally created using RESTful API routes, and I was tasked with changing those routes over to GraphQL routes.
-With help from my instructor, the application now works exactly as intended, but there are still some issues to work out in regards to deploying the application to Heroku.
-Once these final issues are worked out, the application should be 100% functional!
+Upon launching this application, a user will be allowed to search for books with help from the Google Books API.
+If they want to save a book, they will be told to sign up or login (which they can do from the NavBar).
+Upon signing up or logging in, the page will reset and the user may now save any searched book to their profile.
+Finally, the user can delete the book from their profile with the click of a button!
+In future updates, users will be able to re-add previously removed books to their profile.

 # Screenshot of Application